 What is Red Bat

-We have been a Rogers Internet customer since 1999 and I still use my original anthonyhunter email address.
+We had been a Rogers Internet customer since 1999 and still used my original anthonyhunter email address.
 I have also used the same Rogers Yahoo geocities web site for a long time.

-I have been super extra special careful not to use my Rogers account anywhere stupid, but somehow I still end up getting spam email.
+I had been super extra special careful not to use my Rogers account anywhere stupid, but somehow I still end up getting spam email.